Get started with Nextflow on Verily Workbench

 # Edit the 'outdir' bucket name first

-wb nextflow run nf-core/viralrecon -profile test,google --outdir '$WORKBENCH_<your_bucket_name>'/viralrecon_outdir1
+wb nextflow run nf-core/viralrecon -profile test,google-batch --outdir '$WORKBENCH_<your_bucket_name>'/viralrecon_outdir1

 Summary